MattMcDonald/mruby-rs/README.md

 # mruby-rs
-Safe mmuby bindings for Rust.
+Safe mruby bindings for Rust.

+This is still a very early WIP.
+That said, there is support for running rust code and returning fixnum and string values.